 There are many brands that are joining the softop fever.
 Some of these brands are Softech, Catch, Ocean & Earth and the recently launched Mick Fanning Softboards.

 They were almost the first in appearing.
 Today they are one of the most well-known brands for softops internationally.
-In their team we highlight Kyuss King.
-He even has his own model in the brand: Kyuss King Fish 4´8”), Filipe Toledo with his new Wildfire Softech and Mason Ho with his Mason Twin.
+In their team we highlight Kyuss King (He even has his own model in the brand: Kyuss King Fish 4´8”), Filipe Toledo with his new Wildfire Softech and Mason Ho with his Mason Twin.